 You will experience the symptoms of carpal tunnel syndrome in your hands, wrists, and possibly even your arms as the condition sets in.
 The most common symptoms are:

 - Tingling or Numbness — You may feel this in your fingers or your hand.
 It is most commonly reported in the thumb or index finger and almost never in the little finger.
 The feeling may eventually begin to travel through your wrist and up your arm.
 The numb feeling may become constant or permanent with time.

 - Electric Shock — You may experience a sensation which feels like an electric shock in the fingers experiencing the tingling.

-- Weakness — Your hands may feel weak and your may drop objects as your thumb’s pinching muscles grow weak as the median nerve controls them.
+- Weakness — Your hands may feel weak and your may drop objects as your thumb’s pinching muscles grow weak as they are controlled by the median nerve.